TomMaullin/Confounds/README.md

 # PyConfounds

 This repository contains the code for UK Biobank Deconfounding python code.
+For best performance, this code should be run on a high performance computing cluster.

 ## Requirements
 To use the pyconfounds code, please pip install like so:

 ```
+git clone git@github.com:TomMaullin/Confounds.git
-pip install pyconfounds
+pip install .
 ```

 You must also set up your `dask-jobqueue` configuration file, which is likely located at `~/.config/dask/jobqueue.yaml`.
 This will require you to provide some details about your HPC system.
 See [here](https://jobqueue.dask.org/en/latest/configuration-setup.html#managing-configuration-files) for further detail.
 For instance, if you are using rescomp your `jobqueue.yaml` file may look something like this: